 Nature, rafting, and fishing guides may receive free or discounted gear, and some companies offer free and discounted tour and other enrichment opportunities (usually as space allows) to their seasonal employees.

-And of course, Alaska seasonal workers have ready access to huge wilderness areas offering a variety of outdoors and backcountry activities for all interests and skill levels.
+And, of course, Alaska seasonal workers have ready access to huge wilderness areas offering a variety of outdoor and backcountry activities for all interests and skill levels.
 Proximity to nature is one key reason people seek out summer jobs in Alaska.